wellbarea/wellbarea/README.md

 ### 💼 Experience Highlights

-**🔹 Senior Frontend Engineer – Kasta (Remote – Bulgaria, 2024–Present)**

-  I'm Responsible for maintaining and enhancing the cryptocurrency trading financial system using Next.js and libraries, including Redux, Redux Toolkit, Thunk, and SASS.
-Developed web components with Storybook and Next.js, leveraging Turborepo and Atomic Design to promote reusability and consistency across the platform.

-  Implemented unit tests with Jest and Testing Library to ensure code functionality and robustness in a critical financial environment.

-  Optimized application performance and data requests related to transactions and analytics using GraphQL, while also utilizing React Query for other internal applications.

-  Employed Google Lighthouse and React Profiler to monitor performance, identify potential bottlenecks, and enhance user experience in a high-demand environment.

-  Using AWS services for executing Lambda functions, enabling scalable and efficient cloud-based processing.

-  Integrated Datadog, Firebase and Sentry for real-time error tracking and monitoring, improving debugging and system reliability.
-Led the integration and monitoring of Mixpanel across our tools and products, streamlining data analysis and user behavior tracking.
-Conducted code reviews and performed through testing to ensure high-quality standards and maintain system stability.

 **🔹 Senior Frontend Engineer – Zup Innovation (Remote – Brazil, 2022–2024)**

   Developed new frontend features for financial market web and mobile applications using React.js, React Native, Redux, Context API, Jest, Testing Library, and Styled Components.